eu-digital-identity-wallet/eudi-app-ios-wallet-ui/README.md

 We welcome contributions to this project.
 To ensure that the process is smooth for everyone involved, follow the guidelines found in [CONTRIBUTING.md](CONTRIBUTING.md).

+## Creating a new feature module

+1. Create a new Swift package library in the Modules subdirectory.
+Please use the _feature-*{new-addition}*_ format; e.g. **feature-dashboard**
+2. Add this package to the project by dragging it to the Packages directory in the project navigator in xcode.
+3. Add **logic-business**, **logic-ui**, **logic-api**, **feature-test** as dependencies so you can take advantage of the existing codebase in your new feature.
+4. Make sure the path in your target points to **./Sources**; **./Tests** for your test target.

+If you want to gain access to the entire apps mock infrastructure (classes and structs), so you can leverage it in your unit tests, you can:

+1. Add your new package to swiftlint to be ignored:
+    - "Modules/feature-*new-addition*/Tests/*"
+    - "Modules/feature-*new-addition*/.build/*"
+2. Under your Test folder in you package add a Mock folder and place an empty file called GeneratedMocks.swift therein.
+3. Edit *root*/Mock/GenerateMocks.sh, and append your package name to the FEATURE_MODULES variable.
+4. run **./Mock/GenerateMocks.sh** from the project root.

 ## License